brightway-lca/brightway2/docs/working-with-data/data-formats.rst

 .. note:: The default value for ``uncertainty type`` is ``0``, i.e. no uncertainty.

 .. note::
-    All distributions (where it is applicable) can be bounded, i.e. you can specify and minimum and maximum value in addition to other parameters.
+    All distributions (where it is applicable) can be bounded, i.e. you can specify a minimum and maximum value in addition to other parameters.
 This can be helpful in ensuring, for example, that distributions are always positive.

 LCIA Methods
 ============